 For better or for worse, the rise of social media has fueled a push toward authenticity.
 Coming off too sales-y; or having a transparent agenda; or projecting an unfaithful portrayal of the truth has a way of provoking negativity in today’s world.

-In his interview with Adweek, Reynolds noted authenticity as a mandatory ingredient given lessons learned on the ‘Deadpool’ films, which had a smaller budget than more traditional superhero movies and hence required more of a focus on creating real characters.
+In his interview with Adweek, Reynolds noted authenticity as a mandatory ingredient, given lessons learned on the ‘Deadpool’ films, which had a smaller budget than more traditional superhero movies and hence required more of a focus on creating real characters.
 “I knew that authenticity connected with audiences,” reveals Reynolds of his Hollywood crash course out of necessity.
-“I think audiences want to feel that they relate to the brand, that the brand is kind if theirs to a certain degree.”
+“I think audiences want to feel that they relate to the brand, that the brand is kind of theirs to a certain degree.”

 In an interesting twist, authenticity is something that Peloton aspired to recently in their first TV spot since the “Peloton Wife” controversy.
 In the new campaign, they put forth a candid depiction of Peloton members across the globe and their actual home lives — versus a confusing portrait of a woman who may be pedaling down a rocky marital path paved by the patriarchy.